Either directly submitted, or submitted

 We also look at client data to help us prioritize (we always have many more ideas than we can build), and we may come to you as a client or partner to help us with prototype testing.
 We test with a variety of types of user, always including both those who know the platform as it is, and those who know nothing at all about the way it works right now – this helps us balance designing the best solution possible vs managing and understanding the amount of change for our existing users.

 Our public roadmaps are updated every month on the website (when there are changes to make).
-Your learning Consultant or Sales contact also has access to internal, more detailed versions of this and can provide further information.
+Your Account Manager or Sales contact also has access to internal, more detailed versions of this and can provide further information.
 They can also get in touch with the Product Manager for further information as needed.

 We will also publicize any significant changes, and our regular release notes are a good source of detailed information about upcoming and recent developments.

 US +1 857 284 1420